felixhahnweilheim/humhub-flex-theme/docs/README.md

 Similar to Comment Link.
 But for the icon you can decide between thumbs up (default), heart and star.

 ## To Do
-- add color values as theme variable to database (needed for colors in e-mails)
 - add module icon
 - add screenshots
 - add translations